Purteeeek/JavaScript-ES6-TheWeirdParts/README.md

 > If you find difficulty in understanding a concept which is written and explained in the code , try writing the same code by yourself and google the concept up.
 You will find number of explanations up.

+Want me to cover more concepts.
+Leave an email

 **NOTE: YOU WILL NEED TO OPEN THE DEVELOPER TOOLS TO BE ABLE TO READ THE OUTPUT AS ALMOST ALL OUTPUT IS LOGGED ON THE CONSOLE**